 - What is the spiritual journey called?
 We know it as the Path.
 Others call it the Hero’s Journey, as we mentioned above.

-- Can this quest help me find my own spirituality?
+- Can this quest help me find my spirituality?
 Yes.
 That is the goal.

 - Is spiritual faith the same as the journey exploring spirituality?
 In a strict sense, no. Faith is a term describing belief in religious dogma.
-Religions try to reframe the term spiritual and associate it with their dogma.
-Exploring spirituality has nothing to do with religious dogma, belief, or faith.
+Religions try to reframe the term spiritual and associate it with their doctrine.
+Exploring spirituality has nothing to do with religious ideology, belief, or faith.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia